Thielith/Fraymakers-Entity-Statistics/README.md

 If you want to output to a file, use flag `(--output or -o) [path/to/save/output.txt]`

 ## Libraries Used
-- [jsoncpp](https://github.com/open-source-parsers/jsoncpp): For parsing the .entity files
+- [Entity Extractor](https://github.com/Thielith/Fraymakers-Entity-Data-Extractor): For extracting the data from the .entity files

 ## Compiling (Devs)
 ### Linux